 Instructions

-- Pre-heat your oven to 200C Fan/220C/400F/Gas Mark 6, and place a baking tray in the oven
+- Pre-heat your oven to 200C Fan/220C/400F/Gas Mark 6, and line a baking tray with baking paper

 - In another bowl whisk together the egg, milk and marmite